stokingerl/the-brendan-term/README.md

-# hyper-aww
+# hyper-brendan
-Hyper plug in for a random cute animal gif as your terminal background.
+Hyper plug in for THE BRENDAN as your terminal background.

 Now shows a new gif with each window! (v1.1.0)